Emanate Wireless has been awarded a National Science Foundation (NSF) Small Business Innovation Research

 PowerPath is easily installed without any particular, mechanical expertise.
 It mounts on the side of a healthcare refrigerator or freezer and is plugged-in between the refrigerator or freezer's plug and an AC outlet.
 Its temperature probe is inserted through the back of the refrigerator or freezer's plug or routed behind the door seal.

 The PowerPath device includes a rechargeable, lifetime battery -- so if a power outage to the refrigerator happens, the unit immediately alerts of this condition and continues to monitor the storage temperature internal to the refrigerator or freezer.
 The PowerPath Temp uses Wi-Fi technology to communicate with the Cloud Server.
-It also features Bluetooth Low Energy technology to communicate to a PowerPath mobile application.

 You can’t get through an article in a technical or business journal these days without coming across a mention of the Internet of Things – or IoT for short.
 Everyone resonates with the idea that when the devices (or “things”) around us become smart and connected, our lives will become better.
 For example, when my alarm clock goes off, the heat lamp in my bathroom should turn on, and my coffee pot should start brewing.
 These kinds of smart interactions will no doubt make our lives more convenient and less stressful.